iip-ecosphere/platform/platform/examples/examples.pythonSync/README.md

 # oktoflow platform examples: Synchronous Python

 Demonstrates a simple application-specific (synchronous) Python service in a simple service chain.
 If compile errors show up, e.g., in Eclipse, this means that the generated code is not yet in place.
 Run the instantiation/connector generation as described below (generated classes are intentionally not in github, generated example components are intentionally not deployed to Maven).
+Since version 0.7.1 the generated code is in `target/gen` rather than `gen`.

 The application consists of three (micro)-services, which are composed in the configuration model and integrated in a model-based fashion through the platform/application instantiation:
   * A sender service synchronously ingests data once per second.